monishram2508/smart-doc-analyzer/README.md

 - Vector Database: ChromaDB
 - Frontend: Streamlit

-## Project Structure
+## Structure
 - `/src/backend`: Core RAG logic and embedding generation.
 - `/src/frontend`: Streamlit UI components.
 - `/data`: Sample legal contracts and medical reports for testing.

-## Key Features
+## Features
-- Accurate Retrieval: Uses semantic search to find relevant document chunks.
+- Accurate Retrieval: Uses logical searches to find relevant document chunks.
 - Citation Support: Returns the specific page number for every answer.
 - Hallucination Check: Engineered to strictly answer from the provided context.
+If answer not found, no answer will be given.